 Where OPMGRM1 is the user ID of the Operations Manager server running GOMMAIN.

-Send and view multiple files
+Send and view multiple files About this task

 To send multiple files to Operations Manager and view them all in one VIEWCON session, follow the steps below.